igorskyflyer/npm-keppo/README.md

 setVersion(version: string): Keppo
 ```

-Sets the current Keppo version.
-The passed value must be a valid SemVer string.
-This will replace all the previous version information.
+Sets the current version for the `Keppo` instance.
+Replaces all existing version components and label with values parsed from the provided SemVer string.

 Throws an exception if the passed parameter is not valid or the passed parameter is not a valid SemVer version.

+`version: string` - a valid SemVer string (e.g. `'1.2.3'`, `'v2.0.0-beta.1'`).

+Throws if the string is invalid or fails SemVer parsing.

 <br>
 <br>